windytan/redsea/README.md

 Downloading a [release version](https://github.com/windytan/redsea/releases) is recommended.

 Alternatively, if you wish to have the latest snapshot, you can also clone this git repository.
-The snapshot might be more work-in-progress than the releases, although we attempt to keep the main branch stable.
+The snapshots are work-in-progress, but we attempt to always keep the main branch in a working condition.

         $ git clone https://github.com/windytan/redsea.git
         $ cd redsea